What You Need To Know About Living Trusts

 For their estate plan, many people consider creating a revocable trust, typically called a living trust.
 Taking that first step in estate planning is a crucial one, and you should be applauded for doing so.
 There are often layers of decisions that go into your living trust: decisions most people never even consider.
 For your comprehensive living trust, you need experienced legal help.

-I am Gadi Zohar, Esq., in Palo Alto, California.
-As a knowledgeable estate planning attorney, I can explain the benefits of a living trust and whether one may be right for you.
-With your best interests at heart, I provide detailed attention while helping you create a thorough estate plan.
+At our firm, Gadi Zohar, Esq., in Palo Alto, our knowledgeable estate planning attorney, Gadi Zohar, can explain the benefits of a living trust and whether one may be right for you.
+With your best interests at heart, he provides detailed attention while helping you create a thorough estate plan.

 A Living Trust Has Certain Advantages Over A Will